Bruce Matthews: Personal life

 Matthews comes from a football family.
 A devout Christian as evidenced in his Hall of Fame Speech, Matthews is the son of Clay Matthews Sr., who played in the NFL in the 1950s.
 His brother, Clay Jr., also played 19 seasons in the NFL.
-Bruce is the uncle of linebacker Clay Matthews III, former NFL linebacker Casey Matthews, and Kyle Matthews of the USC Trojans.
-Bruce and his wife, Carrie, have seven children: Steven, Kevin, Marilyn, Jake, Mike, Luke, and Gwen.
+Matthews is the uncle of linebacker Clay Matthews III, former NFL linebacker Casey Matthews, and Kyle Matthews of the USC Trojans.

+Matthews and his wife, Carrie, have seven children: Steven, Kevin, Marilyn, Jake, Mike, Luke, and Gwen.
 Kevin played center for the Texas A&M Aggies until the 2009 football season and then played in the NFL for five years as a member of the Titans and Carolina Panthers.
-Jake played offensive tackle for Texas A&M and is currently the starting left tackle of the Atlanta Falcons.
+Jake played offensive tackle for Texas A&M and is currently the starting left tackle for the Atlanta Falcons.
 Mike played on the offensive line for Texas A&M, where he was the starting center.
-His youngest son, Luke, played on the offensive line for Texas A&M, but had to medically retire due to injuries and now works in real estate.
+Matthews' youngest son, Luke, played on the offensive line for Texas A&M, but had to medically retire due to injuries and now works in real estate.
 Matthews is also the uncle of tight end Troy Niklas by way of Carrie's sister.